Amedei Porcelana: Manufacture

 Porcelana cocoa was called "Maracaibo" in colonial times, since it was primarily exported from that Venezuelan port community.
-Along with a few other Mexican and Colombian cocoas beans, Maracaibo cocoa was classified as one of the world's highest quality cocoas until the 1920s.
+Along with a few other Mexican and Colombian cocoa beans, Maracaibo cocoa was classified as one of the world's highest quality cocoas until the 1920s.

 Today, many of these Mexican and Colombian cocoas have disappeared and have been replaced by more disease-resistant hybrids.
 Maracaibo, or Porcelana cocoa is grown on small plantations in Venezuela.
 Amedei produces about 20,000 bars a year from this cocoa bean.

 Packaging

 Amedei Porcelana is sold in individually-numbered packages that have been called "the reference standard for the industry on how to package a chocolate bar."